Tommy Fleming (musician): Career

 On 12 December 2004, Fleming recorded a concert at Knock Shrine Basilica in Knock, County Mayo.
 This building has a capacity of 5,000 and had been host to Holy Mass celebrated by Pope John Paul II on his visit to Ireland in September 1979.
 Fleming's was the first concert of its kind to be held there.
 PBS began broadcasting the recording of the concert under the title Voice of Hope in the United States in August 2005.
 Voice of Hope was his first album to be released in North America.

 In 2006, Fleming released his first studio album in three years, entitled A Life Like Mine.
 It included songs that Fleming had wanted to record for some time, including Jimmy MacCarthy's "Mystic Lipstick" and Phil Coulter's "Scorn Not His Simplicity".
 The album went straight to number 5 in the Album charts.

 In 2007, Fleming recorded his new live show, A Journey Home, at Ireland's National Events Centre in Killarney to an audience of 2,000.
 Released on CD and DVD in 2008, it features 22 songs from Ireland's most celebrated and acclaimed writers and poets.
 A Journey Home includes classical Irish songs such as "The Cliffs of Dooneen", "Isle of Innisfree" (the theme of the film, The Quiet Man, written by Dick Farrelly), and "Isle of Hope, Isle of Tears".

 Upon the release of A Journey Home, Fleming was asked in an interview what would be next for him.
 He stated that he's going to work on his next studio album, as well as writing an autobiography.

 He participated in season 4 of Celebrity Bainisteoir in 2011, managing St Patrick's GAA Club Dromard, Sligo.

 In November 2014, Fleming participated in the inaugural cruise of the Australian performing arts on the along with, among others, Cheryl Barker, David Hobson, Colin Lane, Teddy Tahu Rhodes, Simon Tedeschi, Elaine Paige, Marina Prior, and Jonathon Welch.

 Personal life

-Tommy Fleming is currently living in Mayo with his wife, Tina.
-He met her at a funeral two days after a tour in the late 1990s.
-This was soon after the accident Fleming was involved in where he crashed his car and broke his neck.
-Fleming has described Tina as "a great woman very strong and a great organiser".
+As of 2008, Tommy Fleming lived in Dublin.

+He met Tina Mitchell in 2002, and the pair married in Galway in 2006; she served as his manager.
+He separated from Tina in October 2025, and publicly came out as gay in 2026 after audio of a phone conversation between them leaked.